 Bishop of Thunder Bay

-Provides support for liturgical ministers and the resource library at the Catholic Pastoral Centre that offers a wide variety of religious materials for workshops and conferences.
+Provides support for liturgical ministers and the resource library at the Catholic Pastoral Centre that offers a wide variety of religious materials for workshops, conferences, study programs and sacramental preparation programs for children and adults.
+The office also offers a variety of books, videos, and articles on religious issues for personal study and gifts.

 Allocation Amount - $70,000.

-The Catholic Family Development Centre offers a variety of programs to assist those in need of counselling and support.
+The Catholic Family Development Centre offers a variety of programs to assist those in need of counselling of many kinds and support.

 Allocation Amount - $5,000.

-Promotes vocations to the priesthood within the Diocese of Thunder Bay.
+Promotes vocations to the priesthood and the permanent diaconate in the Diocese of Thunder Bay.

 Total Goal: $450,000.